 And furthermore, the architectural element that came to change dramatically the periphery of a mosque courtyard was the 'Iwan,' which is a half-exterior space used as a throne room or an audience room in the palaces of ancient Persia.
 This symbolic space under a large arch bordered by a square frame, preceding a half dome or barrel-vaulted ceiling, was not only a comfortable space giving a cool shade but also an expression of the regal authority.

-It seems that the flat shaped mosque of the Arabian type was too monotonous for Persians; they wanted to give religious symbolism to the courtyard that was the nucleus of a mosque, inserting an Iwan into the center of each arcade encircling the courtyard to make it articulated and picturesque.
+It seems that the flat shaped mosque of the Arabic type was too monotonous for Persians; they wanted to give religious symbolism to the courtyard that was the nucleus of a mosque, inserting an Iwan into the center of each arcade encircling the courtyard to make it articulated and picturesque.

 South Iwan facing courtyard

 One of the still existing typical four-iwan mosques at the incipient stage is the Friday Mosque in Zavareh, an oasis city in the Kavir Desert.
 A mosque, in which lots of town inhabitants congregate for worship of God every Friday, is referred to as the 'Masjid-i-Jami' (Friday Mosque).
 Zavareh is a small city, so that the Friday Mosque too is as small as the size of its courtyard that is 16m square.
-Since four Iwans face each other across this courtyard (the width of each which is about one third of the length of each side), this generates a thoroughly different, dynamic impression from a monotonous Arabian type mosque.
+Since four Iwans face each other across this courtyard (the width of each which is about one third of the length of each side), this generates a thoroughly different, dynamic impression from a monotonous Arabic type mosque.
 Here, a new mosque-type was definitely born, surpassing simple practical utility.

 Then, as a religious architecture, does the Four-Iwan-type mosque concern the doctrine of the Shiiite's Twelve Imam sect that is the current national religion of Iran?